While no written accounts exist, the region’s Native American tribes survived off wild game like bison and elk.

 Paul McCollister sells Jackson Hole Ski Corp. to the Kemmerer family.
 The family has ties to Wyoming dating back over 100 years.

-The backcountry gate system is in action at Jackson Hole Mountain Resort, making Jackson Hole a world-famous destination for those seeing added adventure.
-Gated access opens over 3,000 acres of untouched backcountry.
+The backcountry gate system is in action at Jackson Hole Mountain Resort, making Jackson Hole a preferred destination for those seeking added adventure.
+Gated access opens over 3,000 acres of untouched backcountry to recreationists.

-After the famed Jackson Hole Aerial tram stopped operating in 2006 after 40 years of service, a new bigger, faster Tram is installed.
+After the famed Jackson Hole Aerial Tram stopped operating in 2006 after 40 years of service, a bigger and faster tram is installed.

 Teton County is awarded a grant from the Wyoming Business Council to fund trail development in Jackson Hole.